Genocs/enterprise-containers/README.md

 ### Monitoring

-This solution will use the components shown below to implement both infrastructure and application monitoring:
+The monitoring will be implemented with the components shown below.
+The implementation will monitor both infrastructure and application side:

 - [Grafana](https://grafana.com/)
 - [Jaeger](https://www.jaegertracing.io/)
 - [Promotheus](https://prometheus.io/)

 Most of these tools are open source.
-The enterprice version require an active subscription or to pay a fee.
+The entreprise version require an active subscription or to pay a fee.

 ### Security and Networking

-Security and Networking context will implement all the components that allows to handle routing, to send requests to services troughout a reverse proxy, secure APIs calls using SSL termination.
+Security and Networking context will implement all the components that allows to handle routing, to send requests to services throughout a reverse proxy, secure APIs calls using SSL termination.

 The main components are:

 - Api Gateway
 - Ingress Controller

-There are different products out of the box that can be used to implement the solution.
+There are various products out of the box that can be used to implement the solution.
 All of them have PROS and CONS.

-The most used are:
+The most used ones are:

 - [Azure AGIC](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-new)
 - [NGNIX](https://www.nginx.com/)